 - Disinfected water is in compliance with Australian drinking water guidelines but the treatment process is slightly different from other drinking water.

 - Non-drinking water isn't disinfected and isn't intended for human consumption.
 You can still use this water for household activities though, such as watering gardens, flushing toilets, irrigation and laundry purposes.
 You can also use it for showering or bathing, as long as you're careful to avoid swallowing the water.
-Read about Living with an Untreated Water Supply (2MB)
+Read about Living with an untreated water supply brochure and view our Untreated Water Supply Notice.

 GWMWater is a water supplier within the terms of the Safe Drinking Water Act 2003, which provides a legislative framework for assuring drinking water quality in Victoria.
-Check the table below to see if your water is safe to drink.
+Click on your town in the table below to see if your water is safe to drink and view other information relating to your town.

 Drinking water quality test results